SirusCodes/Heartry-Native/README.md

 ### ***Poems are written from heart.***
 ![](https://img.shields.io/github/license/SirusCodes/Heartry)

-This app is build to facilitate poets to save their poems and synchronize them so their beautiful creations live longer and at their finger tips.
+This app is built to facilitate poets to save their poems and synchronize them so that their beautiful creations live longer and stay at their finger tips.

 ## Features
  - Online sync